-It is best to place the picked flowers in a bucket of cool water overnight, preferably out of doors in summer where they can be kept cool and to arrange them the following morning.
+It is best to place the picked flowers in a bucket of cool water overnight and to arrange them the following morning.
+Preferably out of doors, in summer, where they can be kept cool,

 When picking flowers it is a good idea to carry a small can of water and immediately place the stems in it instead of into a basket.

-Use a rose stripper to remove the thorns and skin at the same time from the lower 2 centimeters of rose stems.
+For roses, it is very handy to use a rose stripper to remove the thorns and skin at the same time from the lower 2 centimeters of rose stems.